unibuc-cs/rpa-testing/XMLParsing/README.md

 - There is no id that can be extracted such that we can make a 1-1 connection with the real workflow, yet.
 We shouls try many other techniques.

 ## Releases
-Releases can be found inside Releases folder. (https://github.com/unibuc-cs/rpa-testing/tree/master/XMLParsing/Releases) To use the app, one has to use the XMLParsing.exe with the correct arguments.
+Releases can be found under Releases:https://github.com/unibuc-cs/rpa-testing/releases